 Let’s look at some common examples.
 Tomatoes don’t begin thriving until nighttime temperatures stay well into the 50s.
 They’ll sit in the ground, languishing.
 And squash seeds won’t germinate until the soil temperature is closer to 70 at the minimum.

-Therefore, you need to look at your forecast lows and also your soil temperature, which we talked about in detail here, which was my interview with Mike at the White Harvest Seed Company.
+Therefore, you need to look at your forecast lows and also your soil temperature.
 Each season will be a little different, so don’t just look at the “permissible” date on the calendar.
 Look at what is beneficial for the plant.

 How do you do this?